 The TLDR: a lot of the tooling has so much potential.
 The fact that everything is open means that they all kind of work together and it’s up to you to figure out how to make the jigsaw of small pieces fit.
 I’ve found a lot of places where a tiny bit of effort can really make a strong difference to the editing experience.
 I’ve written a lot about this on the Artsy blog so it’s exploration here should be short.

 This is because Alloy put forward that React Native, should be the way in which Artsy handles mobile.
 It’s hard to overstate the change that this is.
 I wanted to be a Mac developer since I started to program, I have written Objective-C and native apps for a decade and this year that changed.

 The reason for this is a general discomfort with the current status-quo around building apps.
 It does not feel like it’s in Apple’s interests to change either.
-Long explaination for that is here:
+Long explanation for that is here:

 I came into this with relatively little expectation and was blown away.
 I’m afraid by me saying this I’ve raised that bar, but a lot of people have now read it in Artsy and love it.

 Ash introduced me to Steven Universe, and I binge watched it over the course of a month and re-watched it with Danger a second time.
 It’s a much deeper show than the first 10 episodes initially imply.
 I think Ash covered a lot of my feelings about it really well.